MongoExpUser/Text-and-Image-Embeddings-for-PostgreSQL/README.md

 ### Generate Text  and Image Embeddlings.
   The  embeddings can be inserted into the vector columns of:
   1) PostgreSQL's tables.
-     The PostgreSQL database must have <strong>Pgvector extension</strong> installed on it.
+     The PostgreSQL database must have the <strong>Pgvector Extension</strong> installed on it.
   3) Other database engines that support a vector column on tables.

 #
-This repo is based on the following operating system, language and  3 Party packages :
+This repo is based on the following operating system, language and  3 party packages :

 Ubuntu 22.04.4 LTS (https://releases.ubuntu.com/jammy/)